Step 1: Controlling Tank by Subscribing to the Joy Topic

 - RttTankController.cpp

-Once this is done, you can execute this launch file by entering the following command from the terminal.
+With this setup, you can execute this launch file by entering the following command from a terminal:

 roslaunch choreonoid_ros_tank_tutorial step1.launch

-The difference is that in this controller, the command value of the control is obtained by subscribing to the Joy topic, so we will focus on that part below.
+of Tank Tutorial.
+This controller differs in obtaining control command values by subscribing to the Joy topic, so we’ll focus on explaining that part below.

 #include <ros/node_handle.h>